Does Triclosan Help With Acne?

 How Triclosan Works to Fight Acne

-When used in high concentrations, triclosan kills bacteria.
+When used in high concentrations, triclosan is bactericidal, which means it kills bacteria.
 Exactly how it does this is unknown, but it probably irreparably damages the bacterial-cell membrane, which in turn kills the bacteria.
-When used in low concentrations, triclosan is also bacteriostatic, which means it prevents bacteria from growing.3 Researchers have not determined the exact concentration that changes triclosan from bacteriostatic to bactericidal action, but suffice it to say that bacteria is not happy when triclosan is around.
+Lab tests have shown that triclosan can kill the acne bacteria C. acnes if the concentration of triclosan is high enough.8 When used in low concentrations, triclosan is also bacteriostatic, which means it prevents bacteria from growing.3 Researchers have not determined the exact concentration that changes triclosan from bacteriostatic to bactericidal action, but suffice it to say that bacteria is not happy when triclosan is around.

 A series of studies shows that triclosan is anti-inflammatory.
-This is important since acne is an inflammatory disease.
-It does this by limiting the skin's ability to produce a substance that leads to inflammation, called prostaglandins.6
+It reduces inlammation by limiting the skin's ability to produce a substance that leads to inflammation, called prostaglandins.9 This is important since acne is an inflammatory disease.

 Potential Side Effects When Used on the Skin